 Ahhh, Halloween.
 Close your eyes with me and think back to that one Halloween evening that you closely remember.
 That one, unique special night you think about when the season change and the aroma of firewood hangs in the crisp fall air.

-Was there a welcoming, cool breeze blowing down the street, perhaps with it, the sound of the tumbling and rustling of leaves?
+Was there a welcoming, cool breeze blowing down the street?
+Perhaps with it, the sound of the tumbling and rustling of autumn leaves?
 Was the same wind carrying the laughter of the other trick or treaters, electric and tingling with excitement?

 Maybe you didn't have leaves (California transplant here), but who doesn't remember that unmistakable and intoxicating aroma of various candies wafting from your plastic pumpkin or pillowcase, all mixing together to make that one perfect storm of unmistakable Halloween scents promising the best sugar high of your life?